ameliechab/octopus-ecommerce-server/README.md

 ## Why did we chose an e commerce ?

 It seemed to be a really often used type of website in our everyday life.
+E-commerce can be full of features and represent a good way to do a complete full stack app in order to master the use of React.

 ## This is a MERN stack application